The Layoff Lady

 Talk To People In Roles of Interest

 One helpful way to find out more about possible career options is to talk to people who are currently in those roles.
-By reaching out to individuals in your professional network, and asking them to put you in touch with people they know who could help, you can make new connections and find out about specific companies and roles.
+By reaching out to individuals in your professional network and asking them to put you in touch with people they know who could help, you can make new connections and find out more.
 This will help you start to bridge the distance between your skills, and possible job titles and companies that might be a good fit for you.

 Learn More